-Gemini and Coinbase are the most popular cryptocurrency exchanges based in the United States.
-Both platforms have similar cryptocurrency offerings, are available in over 50 countries, and both boast a “security-first” approach to trading.
+Gemini and Coinbase are two of the most popular cryptocurrency exchanges based in the United States.
+Both platforms have similar cryptocurrency offerings, are available in more than 50 countries, and provide a secure approach to trading.

 Gemini was founded by the famous Winklevoss twins.
-After their $60 million settlement with Facebook founder Mark Zuckerberg, they invested heavily in bitcoin (BTC) and eventually founded their own cryptocurrency exchange, Gemini, in 2015.
-It is a U.S.-based exchange that follows the tight Know Your Customer (KYC) and anti-money laundering requirements of the U.S. government.
+After their $65 million settlement with Meta founder Mark Zuckerberg, they invested heavily in bitcoin and eventually founded their own cryptocurrency exchange, Gemini, in 2014.
+It is a U.S.-based exchange that follows the tight know-your-customer and anti-money laundering requirements of the U.S. government.

 Coinbase was founded in 2012 by Brian Armstrong and Fred Ehrsam.
-They have become the most popular centralized exchange in the U.S., supporting the top cryptocurrencies on the market.
-The intuitive app and ability to buy cryptocurrency with a credit card have made it easier than ever for new investors to get started.
+The company has become one of the most popular centralized exchanges in the U.S., supporting the top cryptocurrencies on the market.
+The intuitive app and ability to buy cryptocurrency using a variety of methods have made it easier than ever for new investors to get started.

-We’ve reviewed both platforms based on their supported currencies, security, fees, features, and more so you can decide on the best option.
+We’ve reviewed both platforms based on their supported currencies, security, fees, features, and more so you can decide which is the better option for you.

 Federal Deposit Insurance Corporation (FDIC) insured up to $250K